-- MySQL Server 5.5 or 5.6 or 5.7 already installed - MariaDB Server 10.2 already installed
+- MySQL Server 5.7 already installed - MariaDB Server 10.2 already installed

 A user with sufficient permissions to create schemas must be provided.
 Knowage CE Installer connects to database using a JDBC driver via TCP/IP connection.

 If you are using MySQL Server 5.7 we suggest to set following configuration in file my.ini: